Enjoy sex like you used to

 The causes of pelvic floor dysfunction aren’t well understood.

-Experts know that weakened muscles and connective tissue in the pelvis can contribute to it, as can injuries to the pelvis.
+Experts know that weakened pelvic muscles and connective tissue and injuries to the pelvis can contribute to it.

 There are also other risk factors for pelvic floor dysfunction, including: